What Foods Make Arthritis Worse?

 Dairy Products

 Even though your mother always told you to drink your milk for strong bones, dairy products can actually increase pain in those suffering from arthritis.
 The proteins found in dairy products can irritate the joints.
-Instead of consuming dairy products, try some of the vegan products, such as soy milk or almond milk.
+Instead of consuming dairy products, try some vegan products, such as soy or almond milk.

 Salt